unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 description: This page reviews the process for resolving Unstoppable domains with direct blockchain calls.
 It has been updated to reflect changes on L2 Polygon network.
 ---

-# Resolve Unstoppable Domains with Direct Blockchain Calls
+# Resolve Unstoppable Domains With Direct Blockchain Calls

 :::info
 The `.zil` namespace is located on a separate chain and requires a [different process](resolve-zil-without-libraries.md).